Ashwamedh-14/RISC-V-Based-Architecture-Assembler/README.md

 - 06: Unable to Find or Open the Binary File, probably because not avaialble at the specified path, or no write permission.
 - 07: There were some Errors in Assembly Code, due to which the equivalent binary file could not be generated.

-Kindly note the following
+> **Kindly Note**

-- Error Codes 01 - 08 are related to the functioning of the assembler, and are used to generate appropriate error message in the hexfile.
+>
-- Error Codes 09 - 11 are command line arguement based, and are used to verify the correct type of arguements are passed to the program.
+> Error Codes 01 - 07 are command line arguement based, and are used to verify the correct type of arguements are passed to the program.

 ## Technical Details